olaxe/gandi-livedns/README.md

 Fork from the excellent jbbodart/gandlive-dns to add multiarch support.

-The CI/CD <https://github.com/olaxe/gandi-livedns/blob/master/.github/workflows/build_images.yml> workflow automatically test, build and push new images (amd64, arm64, arm32 and 386) to the Docker Hub container registry every night
+The CI/CD <https://github.com/olaxe/gandi-livedns/blob/master/.github/workflows/build_images.yml> workflow automatically test, build and push new images (amd64, arm64, arm32 and 386) to the Docker Hub container registry every night.

 The purpose of this container is to update DNS zone records using Gandi's LiveDNS <http://doc.livedns.gandi.net/> with your WAN IP.